Maybe I’m missing something but I have some trouble in understanding people’s fascination with pastéis de nata, or the Portuguese egg tart.

 It was very small, with a really crunchy crust and a wonderful filling.
 I can’t wait to go back for some of their delicious bread and one of the best Portuguese egg tarts in Porto!

-I have to say I was very reluctant to go into this store as it really seemed like a tourist trap (in absolutely the worst sense of the word).
+I was very reluctant to go into this store as it really seemed like a tourist trap (in absolutely the worst sense of the word).
 From the employees dressed to the tees with azulejo tiles themed aprons and hats, to the Fado music and the pre-made funky looking sandwiches.
 As you can imagine, not a great first impression.

 However, I have to say that Fábrica da Nata is one of the best places where to eat Portuguese egg tarts in Porto.
 These are small pastries with a crunchy but solid crust that doesn’t flake on the first gluttonous bite.
 Delicious.